 · DEET, Picariden or Oil of Lemon Eucalyptus: Wear insect repellant containing either DEET, Picariden or oil of lemon eucalyptus.

 o Follow label instructions.

 o Apply repellants to exposed skin and/or clothing.

 o Never use repellants over cuts, wounds or irritated skin.

 o If using DEET, choose the concentration that best fits the amount of time spent outside.

 § 25 percent DEET lasts up to 5 hours,

 § Use a concentration of 30 percent or less for children.

 o DEET should not be used on children less than 6 months of age.
 Oil of lemon eucalyptus should not be used on children less than 3 years of age.

-In 2014, as reported by the Colorado Department of Public Health and Environment, a total of 118 cases of human West Nile Virus (WNV) infection were identified in Colorado from 24 different counties.
+In 2015, as reported by the Colorado Department of Public Health and Environment, a total of 101 cases of human West Nile Virus (WNV) infection were identified across the state of Colorado.